Compare & evaluate (BYOE)

 Reuse a baseline report (skip baseline evaluation)

-When evaluating many subjects against the same baseline, you can reuse a single baseline report.json and skip Phase 1/3 (baseline evaluation) by passing --baseline-report.
+When evaluating many subjects against the same baseline, you can reuse a single baseline report.json file and skip the baseline evaluation portion by passing --baseline-report the exact emitted report path.

 Requirements: